 Turning an idea into a business can be one of the most fulfilling and rewarding challenges of a lifetime.
 It’s not easy, but the skills and experiences required to start a business are learnable.

 Great entrepreneurs are made, not born.
 Hard work, drive, and absolute determination can make up for gaps in skills and experience.
 The rest is learned by doing, making mistakes, and adapting along the way.

 Wilbur Labs is a startup studio turning bold ideas into market-leading companies.
-Since 2016 we have launched and invested in 13 technology companies, including VacationRenter, Vitabox, Joblist, and Barkbus.
+Since 2016, we have built and invested in 21+ companies, including VacationRenter, Joblist, Barkbus, OpenMedicare, FinanceHQ, and more.
 Today, our portfolio companies have hundreds of millions of users from around the world, and have generated billions of dollars in sales.
 We plan to launch several companies every year.